Find out if your thyroid disorder could lead to a serious mental illnesses known as bipolar disorder.

-Bipolar disorder which is considered to be a serious mental illness can damage relationships, career prospects, academic performance, and even lead to suicidal tendencies, has the possibility of setting in due to a thyroid dysfunction.
+Bipolar disorder which is considered to be a serious mental illness can damage relationships, career prospects, academic performance, and even lead to suicidal tendencies.
+It has the possibility of setting in due a thyroid dysfunction.
 Bipolar disorder is also known as manic depressive illness is a type of mental disorder that is characterised by abnormal mood shifts, and fluctuations in energy, activity levels and the ability to complete daily tasks.

 Note on Bipolar

 While the link between thyroid problems and mental disorder was identified long ago, recent studies made it easier for us to understand the relation.
 However, it is not yet totally conclusive.
 Hence, the causes of bipolar disorders are unclear as of now, but it has been speculated by researchers and doctors that it may be caused due to excess neurotransmitters which are chemicals saturating the brain, and these play a pivotal role in thinking, memory and emotion.
 Bipolar disorders can be divided into two: bipolar I and bipolar II.
 While the mood swings in bipolar I are so extreme that they at times resemble schizophrenia, the mood swings in bipolar II disorder are somewhat less extreme, and may often be treated with medication.

 Role of Thyroid in Bipolar Disorder